KingPendragoon/FFXIVJobPrioGaolAutoMarker/README.md

  ![alt text](https://github.com/KingPendragoon/FFXIVJobPrioGaolAutoMarker/blob/main/PartyListTriggerStep3.png?raw=true)

-If you have duplicate Job classes (I.E. Double Samurai turn on the options under the "DoubleJobSafetyCheck" otherwise leave it as is)

 The following Macros will need to be created and added to the F1-F9 keys

 F1: /mk attack <1>